AgileVentures/LocalSupport/docs/domain_vision_statement.md

 can also invite new Users for those Organisations that do not yet have an administrator.

+There is a SiteAdmin that is able to propose (?) edits to all organisations.

 The Model should support different views and search on the Organisations and the Volunteer Opportunities to allow all Users and Guests to discover items of interest.